Palfore/Project-Overview/README.md

 This repo contains a catalogue of my github projects.

+You can view my [Github Profile](https://github.com/Palfore) or explore the following projects.

 Here are large-scale projects:
 - [Pybiosis](https://github.com/Palfore/Pybiosis): Automation software in python using decorators.
 - [OSRSmath](https://github.com/Palfore/OSRSmath): Game theory and optimization solutions for an online video game.